-Since 2003, Iraq has been facing a succession of crises and conflicts that have severely affected its population.
-Since 2014 and the emergence of the Islamic State in the northern and western zones, the security situation has deteriorated.
-The population had to find refuge in internal displaced personss camps (IDPs camps), flee abroad, or live for several years under the occupation of the group.
-In 2018, despite the proclamation of the Iraqi State's victory over Daesh after violent fighting, attacks by the EI and responses by the army and the international coalition remained frequent.
+Since 2003, Iraq has faced a succession of crises and conflicts that have severely affected its population.
+Since 2014 and the emergence of the Islamic State (IS) in the northern and western areas, the security situation has considerably deteriorated.
+The population had to choose between taking refuge in IDP camps or abroad and living for several years under the occupation of the group.
+In 2016, the Iraqi government regained possession of the entire country, but unrest continues to disturb the country as it tries to recover.

 Since 1st of October 2019, large-scale social protests have been taking place across the country with Baghdad as the epicentre.
 Several hundred demonstrators have been killed during these demonstrations.
 Initially focused on specific issues such as youth unemployment, poverty and corruption in the country, the demonstrators' demands gradually shifted towards a global desire to overhaul Iraq's socio-political system.